pbauermeister/dfd/doc/README.md

 process D	D
 process E	E

-# create all types of connections:
+# create a directed flow:
 flow	A1	A2	a flow

+# create a bi-directional flow:
 bflow	B1	B2	a bi-directional flow

+# create a directed signal:
 signal	C1	C2	a signal

+# create untargetted connections
-flow	*	D	an unsourced\nconnection
+flow	*	D	an unsourced\nflow
-flow	E	*	an untargetted\nconnection
+signal	E	*	an untargetted\nsignal
 ```
 ![Creating connections](./connections.svg)

+That's it!
+With items and connections, you can create any DFD diagram of
+arbitrary complexity.

 ### 3. A simple complete example